odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 unlike other documents, is created in a delivery order instead of an invoice or payment.

 Odoo can create XML and PDF files with (or without) ground transport, and can process materials that are treated as *Dangerous Hazards*.
-Transfers can be managed for

-.. check

 In order to use this feature, the modules :guilabel:`l10n_mx_edi_stock`, :guilabel:`l10n_mx_edi_stock_30`, :guilabel:`l10n_mx_edi_stock_extended`,